ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

   "SB<SBID>\_" prefix will be omitted.
 * The position is indicated by the *component_name* (J2000 IAU format), as well as HMS/DMS-format strings and decimal degree values for both RA and DEC.
-Errors in the position will also be given in time (not yet implemented fully).
+Errors in the position are also given, derived from the errors in the fitting.
 * *freq* shows the frequency of the image.
 * The peak and integrated fluxes are shown, with their errors.
 * The size and orientation of the fitted Gaussian is shown by the